 We undertake the ‘training’ of many people already working in animal industries that are likely to come into contact with wildlife.
 Veterinary nurses in particular like to come and get some hands-on experience and practical advice that can be put to good use at their surgeries.
 We also have several qualified nurses and veterinary surgeons that will attend the hospital to deal with specific emergencies when the need arises, but naturally we’re always hopeful in attracting the interest of more professionals who are prepared to give up their time to help wildlife casualties.
 The charity is keen to reimburse volunteers for travelling expenses, however in the case of veterinary surgeons offering their expertise, we have a budget provided to ensure a vet is paid at locum rate for their time.

-Please fill out the Volunteer Application Form and send it along with a recent photo to: South Essex Wildlife Hospital, PO Box 8, Essex, RM17 5FF, or email: firstname.lastname@example.org.
+Then send it along with a recent photo to: South Essex Wildlife Hospital, PO Box 8, Essex, RM17 5FF, or by email to: firstname.lastname@example.org.

 If you would like to discuss any issues further please contact the hospital by phone and ask for the charity founder, Sue Schwar.